 Performance Testing and Methodology

-For general performance testing, we use virtually the same software we use in our motherboard testing and evaluation.
+For general performance testing, we use the same basic test setup for both CPU and motherboard evaluation making the results comparable.
 Each test is run multiple times to ensure accuracy.
 The middle result is used in each case.
-The following system configurations were used for all benchmarking and testing.
+The following system configurations were used for all benchmarks and general testing.

-Due to the scheduler improvements to Windows 10 build 1903, we decided to use build 1903 for all system testing.
-While many of the applications here have been used before in our motherboard reviews, even with the same configurations, the numbers are not comparable.
-Those were all done on builds 1803 and 1809 using the drivers that were current then.
-All systems were freshly formatted and all the latest drivers and OS patches were used.
-All of the systems were updated to their latest BIOS revisions.
+All systems were freshly formatted, and all the latest drivers and OS patches were used.
+All the systems were updated to their latest BIOS revisions.
 Finally, for the Intel system, I did install the CPU microcode updates relevant to that CPU.
-It’s important to note that build 1903 does contain improved mitigations for several security flaws on Intel processors.
+It’s important to note that build 1909 does contain improved mitigations for several security flaws on Intel processors.
 However, I did not go out of my way to download any additional or optional mitigation patches.
-Hyperthreading also remained enabled for all testing.
+Hyperthreading (SMT for AMD) also remained enabled for all testing.

-We also followed AMD’s recommendations for using CPPC2 which is enabled by using AMD’s balanced power plan.
+We are using the performance power plan on all our test configurations.
 Essentially, we created a “best case” scenario for each system outside of the hardware configurations.
-For the hardware, it was impossible to use the same memory modules on all of the test systems due to the nature of memory compatibility on different motherboards.
+For the hardware, it was impossible to use the same memory modules on all the test systems due to the nature of memory compatibility on different motherboards.
 That said, we were able to use common frequencies and keep the timings relatively close for the most part.
-This was not the case with the Threadripper system, which would not cooperate regarding running tighter timings.
-It simply could not complete all the tests at the same timings used by other systems.
-The timings in the table are the RAM’s default timings at maximum speeds.
-They were all run at 16,18,18,36,1T @ DDR4 3200MHz.
+The memory timings and the speeds we used are referenced in the specification tables below.